 The final step in the journey of electricity is distribution, bringing power from substations to homes, industries, and businesses.
 This is where DISCOMs (Distribution Companies) play a crucial role.

 1. Distribution Companies (DISCOMs): Delivering electricity to customers is the responsibility of DISCOMs, which are the local utilities.
 They are the owners of the infrastructure needed to distribute electricity, such as meters, transformers, and power lines.
 DISCOMs distribute electricity to end consumers after buying it from power plants (either on the open market or through long-term power purchase agreements).
-Tata Power, BSES Rajdhani, Adani Power, MSEDCL (Maharashtra), and others are a few of the DISCOMs.
-These businesses are usually state-owned, but in an effort to increase efficiency, privatization and public-private partnerships have become more popular in recent years.
+These businesses are usually state-owned, but to increase efficiency, privatization, and public-private partnerships have become more popular in recent years.

 2. Electricity Metering and Billing: An electric meter measures the amount of electricity that reaches the customer.
 Customers are billed according to their electricity consumption, which is measured in kilowatt-hours (kWh) or units.
 In addition, DISCOMs are in charge of billing, customer service, and meter maintenance.